dufferzafar/notes/ideas/Recent Research Papers.md

 Build a graph where nodes are papers, edges are references/citations.

-Some clusters would form: bitcoin, blockchain, machine-learning etc.
+* Some clusters would form: bitcoin, blockchain, machine-learning etc.
-    - Some papers would cross clusters
+    - Some of these papers would cross clusters

-A dynamic timeline which filters papers past dates
+The UI could have a timeline slider which restricts papers to certain time windows.

 ## What are we looking for?